-- Be a new apprentice, co-op student (currently enrolled in an Ontario diploma, certificate, or degree program), or a recent graduate (within 18 months); and
+- Be a potential new apprentice, co-op student (currently enrolled in an Ontario diploma, certificate, or degree program), or a recent graduate from an Ontario publicly-funded post-secondary institution (within 18 months); and

 - Be an Ontario resident that can legally work in Canada.

-What happens if you haven’t found a suitable candidate?
+What happens if employers haven’t found a suitable candidate?

 Employers must identify suitable job candidates at the time of application to be considered.
 If your organization has not identified job candidates worth pursuing, you may reach out to Robert Cattle, Executive Director at CTMA (firstname.lastname@example.org).
 CTMA can help facilitate a matchmaking process, although employers may have the best potential for funding success if identifying their own candidate.

 What expenses are eligible for Career-Ready with CTMA?

 Only direct employment expenses related to hiring and training candidates are eligible for funding.
 This program places less of a focus on expenses than other programs and generally provides a full $3,000 to $5,000 contribution per eligible candidate.

 How to Apply for Career-Ready with CTMA Hiring Grants

 What information is required in Career-Ready with CTMA applications?